songquanpeng/one-api/README.en.md

     + Example: `LOG_SQL_DSN=root:123456@tcp(localhost:3306)/oneapi-logs`
 5. `FRONTEND_BASE_URL`: When set, the specified frontend address will be used instead of the backend address.
     + Example: `FRONTEND_BASE_URL=https://openai.justsong.cn`
+6. 'MEMORY_CACHE_ENABLED': Enabling memory caching can cause a certain delay in updating user quotas, with optional values of 'true' and 'false'.
+If not set, it defaults to 'false'.
-6. `SYNC_FREQUENCY`: When set, the system will periodically sync configurations from the database, with the unit in seconds.
+7. `SYNC_FREQUENCY`: When set, the system will periodically sync configurations from the database, with the unit in seconds.
 If not set, no sync will happen.
     + Example: `SYNC_FREQUENCY=60`
-7. `NODE_TYPE`: When set, specifies the node type.
+8. `NODE_TYPE`: When set, specifies the node type.
 Valid values are `master` and `slave`.
 If not set, it defaults to `master`.
     + Example: `NODE_TYPE=slave`
-8. `CHANNEL_UPDATE_FREQUENCY`: When set, it periodically updates the channel balances, with the unit in minutes.
+9. `CHANNEL_UPDATE_FREQUENCY`: When set, it periodically updates the channel balances, with the unit in minutes.
 If not set, no update will happen.
     + Example: `CHANNEL_UPDATE_FREQUENCY=1440`
-9. `CHANNEL_TEST_FREQUENCY`: When set, it periodically tests the channels, with the unit in minutes.
+10. `CHANNEL_TEST_FREQUENCY`: When set, it periodically tests the channels, with the unit in minutes.
 If not set, no test will happen.
     + Example: `CHANNEL_TEST_FREQUENCY=1440`
-10. `POLLING_INTERVAL`: The time interval (in seconds) between requests when updating channel balances and testing channel availability.
+11. `POLLING_INTERVAL`: The time interval (in seconds) between requests when updating channel balances and testing channel availability.
 Default is no interval.
     + Example: `POLLING_INTERVAL=5`
+12. `BATCH_UPDATE_ENABLED`: Enabling batch database update aggregation can cause a certain delay in updating user quotas.
+The optional values are 'true' and 'false', but if not set, it defaults to 'false'.
+    +Example: ` BATCH_UPDATE_ENABLED=true`
+    +If you encounter an issue with too many database connections, you can try enabling this option.
+13. `BATCH_UPDATE_INTERVAL=5`: The time interval for batch updating aggregates, measured in seconds, defaults to '5'.
+    +Example: ` BATCH_UPDATE_INTERVAL=5`
+14. Request frequency limit:
+    + `GLOBAL_API_RATE_LIMIT`: Global API rate limit (excluding relay requests), the maximum number of requests within three minutes per IP, default to 180.
+    + `GLOBAL_WEL_RATE_LIMIT`: Global web speed limit, the maximum number of requests within three minutes per IP, default to 60.
+15. Encoder cache settings:
+    +`TIKTOKEN_CACHE_DIR`: By default, when the program starts, it will download the encoding of some common word elements online, such as' gpt-3.5 turbo '.
+In some unstable network environments or offline situations, it may cause startup problems.
+This directory can be configured to cache data and can be migrated to an offline environment.
+    +`DATA_GYM_CACHE_DIR`: Currently, this configuration has the same function as' TIKTOKEN-CACHE-DIR ', but its priority is not as high as it.
+16. `RELAY_TIMEOUT`: Relay timeout setting, measured in seconds, with no default timeout time set.
+17. `RELAY_PROXY`: After setting up, use this proxy to request APIs.
+18. `USER_CONTENT_REQUEST_TIMEOUT`: The timeout period for users to upload and download content, measured in seconds.
+19. `USER_CONTENT_REQUEST_PROXY`: After setting up, use this agent to request content uploaded by users, such as images.
+20. `SQLITE_BUSY_TIMEOUT`: SQLite lock wait timeout setting, measured in milliseconds, default to '3000'.
+21. `GEMINI_SAFETY_SETTING`: Gemini's security settings are set to 'BLOCK-NONE' by default.
+22. `GEMINI_VERSION`: The Gemini version used by the One API, which defaults to 'v1'.
+23. `THE`: The system's theme setting, default to 'default', specific optional values refer to [here] (./web/README. md).
+24. `ENABLE_METRIC`: Whether to disable channels based on request success rate, default not enabled, optional values are 'true' and 'false'.
+25. `METRIC_QUEUE_SIZE`: Request success rate statistics queue size, default to '10'.
+26. `METRIC_SUCCESS_RATE_THRESHOLD`: Request success rate threshold, default to '0.8'.
+27. `INITIAL_ROOT_TOKEN`: If this value is set, a root user token with the value of the environment variable will be automatically created when the system starts for the first time.
+28. `INITIAL_ROOT_ACCESS_TOKEN`: If this value is set, a system management token will be automatically created for the root user with a value of the environment variable when the system starts for the first time.

 ### Command Line Parameters
 1. `--port <port_number>`: Specifies the port number on which the server listens.
 Defaults to `3000`.